E-junkie Shopping Cart and Digital Delivery

 So I curate a Leadership Blog at a graduate school

-This means sometimes I for it myself, and sometimes I find great guest who for us or allow us to repost previously posted articles.
+This means sometimes I write for it myself, and sometimes I find great guest writers who write for us or allow us to repost previously posted articles.

 There’s a lot of information out there, but there’s a big blind spot too.